dotnet/docs/docs/orleans/migration-guide.md

 ---
-title: What's new in Orleans
+title: Migrate from Orleans 3.x to 7.0
-description: Learn about the various new features introduced in Orleans 7.0. ms.date: 12/15/2022
+description: Learn the various new features introduced in Orleans 7.0, and how to migrate from 3.x versions. ms.date: 03/06/2023
 ---

-# What's new in Orleans 7.0
+# Migrate from Orleans 3.x to 7.0

 Orleans 7.0 introduces several beneficial changes, including improvements to hosting, custom serialization, immutability, and grain abstractions.